Esther Jungreis

-Esther Jungreis (April 27, 1936 – August 23, 2016, 19 Menachem Av, 5776) was a Jewish, Hungarian-born, American author, and public speaker.
-She was the founder of the international Hineni organization in the United States.
-A Holocaust survivor and rebbetzin, she worked to return secular Jews to Orthodox Judaism.
+Esther Jungreis (April 27, 1936 – August 23, 2016, 19 Menachem Av, 5776) was a Jewish, Hungarian-born, American author and public speaker.
+She founded the international Hineni organization in the United States.
+A Holocaust survivor and rebbetzin, she worked to bring secular Jews to Orthodox Judaism.

 Biography

 Jungreis was born in Szeged, Hungary on April 27, 1936, to Avraham and Miriam Jungreis.
 Her two brothers, Jacob and Binyamin, both became rabbis.
 Her father was an Orthodox rabbi and operated a shtiebel in the city, in the Neolog (Reform) community.
 Avraham Jungreis was deported with other Jews from Szeged in a cattle car bound for Auschwitz.
 However, a relative who worked for Rudolph Kastner's office arranged for the cattle car to be opened while passing through Budapest and the entire Jungreis family was transferred onto the so-called Kastner train, which after a journey of several weeks and a diversion to the Bergen-Belsen concentration camp in Germany, delivered its 1,670 passengers to Switzerland.

 In 1947, the family moved to Brooklyn, New York, where Jungreis reconnected with distant cousin Theodore (Meshulem HaLevi) Jungreis, a rabbi, and they married.
 The couple settled in North Woodmere, New York, and founded the North Woodmere Jewish Center/Orthodox Congregation Ohr Torah.
 Together they raised four children.

 Jungreis founded the Hineni organization on November 18, 1973, in Madison Square Garden's Felt Forum.
 The organization aimed to promote Yiddishkeit in the United States.
 As the leader of this organization, she drew criticism for her outspoken stance against interfaith marriages.
 She was also critical of secularization, which she viewed as a form of assimilation.

 After her husband died in 1996, Jungreis continued with outreach and education.
 The Yartzeit of her husband was in Shevat, 5756.
 Along with Paysach Krohn, Jungreis served as a guest speaker at the annual Shavuot retreat hosted by The Gateways Organization.

-Jungreis died on August 23, 2016, aged 80, due to complications of pneumonia, and survived by four children — Yisroel Jungreis and Osher Jungreis, both rabbis, and Chaya Sara Gertzulin and Slava Chana Wolff.
-At the time of her death, she lived in Lawrence.
+Jungreis died on August 23, 2016, aged 80, due to complications of pneumonia.
+She was survived by four children — Yisroel Jungreis and Osher Jungreis, both rabbis, and Chaya Sara Gertzulin and Slava Chana Wolff.
+At the time of her death, she resided in Lawrence.